Health Care Assistant

 Working in a frontline role alongside other members of the multidisciplinary team, health care assistants are integral to the HSE’s commitment to supporting patient-centred care.

-Opportunities to work in a wide and varied range of HCA roles across sectors such as Acute, Community, Mental Health, Older Persons and Disabilites.
+This pathway offers HCAs opportunities to work in a wide and varied range of HCA roles across sectors such as Acute, Community, Mental Health, Older Persons and Disabilities.

 Further training and development